lwheinsberg/dbGaPCheckup/cran-comments.md

 * linux-x86_64-ubuntu-gcc
 * R version 4.2.2 (2022-10-31) -- "Innocent and Trusting"

-There are three NOTEs specific to linux platforms:
+There are three NOTEs specific to the linux platforms:

 * New submission